Culture and diversity events start important conversations about societal issues that are often overlooked.

 Not only reflect the beliefs, values, and anxieties of the cultures that produce them, movies also help to shape and solidify a culture’s beliefs.
 Nearly a century ago, the director of The Birth of Nation, D.W Griffith recognised that movies have enormous power as a means to influence public opinion.

-Ever since The Birth of a Nation provoked strong public reactions in 1915, filmmakers have been producing movies that address social issues both in a subtle or direct way.
+Ever since The Birth of a Nation provoked strong public reactions in 1915, filmmakers have been producing movies that address social issues both in a subtle and direct way.

 In recent times, movies like The Kite Runner (2007), a story that portrays ethnic discrimination in Afghanistan, have raised social awareness about world events.
 There are also a number of documentary films directed at social issues that have had a strong influence on cultural attitudes and have brought about significant change.